-- 83. Option B is effectively the status quo option whereby WWL continues as a CCO to deliver three waters services for the six shareholding Councils. - 84.
-This model would need to respond to the proposed changes in the regulatory environment, including increased investment to ensure compliance with drinking water and environmental standards.
+83. Option B is effectively the status quo option whereby Wellington Water Limited (WWL) continues as a CCO to deliver three waters services for the six shareholding councils.

+- 84. This model would need to respond to the proposed changes in the regulatory environment, including increased investment to ensure compliance with drinking water and environmental standards.
 It would also need to respond to the oversight and expectations of a potential future economic regulator. - 85.
 This option requires making assumptions about - the future regulatory requirements.
-This would apply the assumptions underpinning the WICS modelling and the Government's proposal and draft/emerging standards and compliance regimes eg those coming from Taumata Arowai as well as early assessment from WWL. - the ability of non-WWL drinking water supplies to meet standards and requirements and the risks to Council and WWL in relation to these - Increased Council investment to meet both regulatory requirements and network requirements.

-86. Any changes to levels of service or material changes to the cost of service would require consultation and an LTP amendment (or consultation on those changes as part of the next LTP 2024-34 and potentially later ones).
-These would need to be agreed and aligned across the WWL shareholder Councils.
+This would apply the assumptions underpinning the WICS modelling and the Government's proposal and draft/emerging standards and compliance regimes e.g. those coming from Taumata Arowai as well as early assessment from WWL. - the ability of non-WWL drinking water supplies to meet standards and requirements and the risks to Council and WWL in relation to these - Increased Council investment to meet both regulatory requirements and network requirements. - 86.
+Any changes to levels of service or material changes to the cost of service would require consultation and an LTP amendment (or consultation on those changes as part of the next LTP 2024-34 and potentially later ones).
+These would need to be agreed and aligned across the WWL shareholder councils.

-Key benefits of Option B Key risks and issues with Option B Lowest risk option in short term • Does not address the fundamental drivers for change of affordability, Less disruption from transition to communities efficiency gains and costs to community = longer term risk through the change process, workforce and capability Ongoing challenges of alignment between Council investment / Responds to increased regulatory requirements affordability and required levels of investment Known option with established workforce, Potential for future change to be imposed by government oversight and governance • Unforeseen future impacts on • Greater Council control and more certainty over local Councils and WWL from new water regulation and economic regulation infrastructure integration (planning and delivery) with land use plans and council objectives Loss of capability and capacity from WWL to WSE if these are established elsewhere in NZ
+Key benefits of Option B Key risks and issues with Option B o Lowest risk option in short o Does not address the fundamental term drivers for change of affordability, Less disruption from efficiency gains and costs to transition to communities community = longer term risk through the change process, o Ongoing challenges of alignment workforce and capability between council investment / o Responds to increased affordability and required levels of investment regulatory requirements o Known option with o Potential for future change to be established workforce, imposed by government oversight and governance Unforeseen future impacts on o Greater Council control and councils and WWL from new water regulation and economic regulation more certainty over local infrastructure integration Loss of capability and capacity from (planning and delivery) with land use plans and council WWL to WSE if these are established elsewhere in NZ objectives established elsewhere in INZ objectives